Owen-kc/EmergingTechnologies/README.md

 # EmergingTechnologies

 # Tasks & Project
 This repository is for Emerging Technologies, where we study the use of Quantum Computing as an emerging technology.
+The tasks in this repository are mainly mathematical operations in Python, while the project is a study on Deutsch's algorithm, which is a fundamental concept in quantum computing.

-**By Owen Casey**
+By *Owen Casey*

 # Prerequisites
 The main contents of this repository are Jupyter notebooks.
 To run these notebooks, you will need the following: